tchoi8/handmadecomputer/Interface/readme.md

 ![](https://dl.dropboxusercontent.com/u/53638/abstraction.jpg)

-Stepping inside the computer may be easier than you think.
+Similarly, stepping inside the computer may be easier than you think.

 ```open computer image here?```